dart-archive/www.dartlang.org/src/site/articles/creating-streams/index.markdown

   are ready for event listeners to call them immediately.

-* If you use StreamController, your listener for `onSubscriptionStateChange` must not always depend on having the value of the StreamSubscription object.
+* If you use StreamController, your listener for `onListen` must not always depend on having the value of the StreamSubscription object.
-  For example, in the following code, an onSubscriptionStateChange event fires
+  For example, in the following code, an onListen event fires
   (and `handler` is called)
   before the `subscription` variable (a [StreamSubscription](http://api.dartlang.org/dart_async/StreamSubscription.html))